 You need to assess the risks involved in the business.
 What if it doesn’t work?
 What have you risked to start?
 How much money are you out?
 How will you pay that money back?
 Risk is a huge factor that banks look at when lending you money.

-Banks loan out thousands of dollars and they know the risk factors.
-If your banker doesn’t give you the money for your business, then you should look closely at the reasons why.
+Banks loan out millions of dollars, and they know the risk factors.
+If your banker doesn’t give you the money for your business, then you should look closely at the reason.
 It may be the best advice for your situation.

 Some people get into a business without knowing enough about it.
-You should research the business you’re planning on getting into beforehand to be ready for anything that comes your way.
+You should research the market you’re planning on getting into beforehand to be ready for anything that comes your way.

-You could also visit a business that is already in operation to get a feel for what will be required to run said business.
-You could even try to get a job working for someone that has the type of business you’re considering or talk to a business owner that is far away from your location, i.e., you’re not a threat to his business in terms of competition.
+You could also visit a business already in operation to get a feel for what will be required to run the business.
+You could even try to get a job working for someone that has the type of operation you’re considering or talk to an owner that is far away from your location, so you’re not a threat to his business in terms of competition.

 5. Will You Require Employees?